danielmiessler/fabric/README.md

                         Select the model to use.
 NOTE: Will not work if you have set a default model. please use --clear to clear persistence before using this flag
   --listmodels          List all available models --remoteOllamaServer REMOTEOLLAMASERVER
                         The URL of the remote ollamaserver to use.
-ONLY USE THIS if you are using a local ollama server in an non-deault location or port
+ONLY USE THIS if you are using a local ollama server in a non-deault location or port.
+  --openAiBaseUrl       Base URL for OpenAI calls.
+Use this for when you want to use a local model via LM Studio.
+                        Alternatively, you can set OPENAI_API_BASE_URL in the environment.
   --context, -c         Use Context file (context.md) to add context to your pattern
 ```